-Grant recipients will receive one half of the grant award at the start of the funding period.
-The remaining one half of the award will be disbursed after the grant recipient demonstrates the grant funds and required matching funds have been spent by providing documentation of expenditures and proof of purchase from Iowa vendors on forms provided by the department.
+Grant recipients will receive the full amount of the grant award at the start of the funding period.
+Grant recipients must demonstrate the grant funds and required matching funds have been spent by providing documentation of expenditures and proof of purchase from Iowa vendors on final report forms provided by the department.
 Failure to demonstrate that the grant recipient has completed the project to the satisfaction of the Iowa Department of Cultural Affairs will result in the requirement to repay the grant funds to the State of Iowa within 30 days of the end of the funding period.

 Eligible applicants must meet all of the following requirements.
 Individuals who do not meet these requirements are not eligible to apply.